gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The Upgrade Framework (TUF) will be used to implement secure updates in the future.

+## Logging

+All installation steps will be logged locally, such that they are viewable with `journalctl`.
+Care will be taken to ensure that updater logs are sharable with Teleport Support for debugging and auditing purposes.

+When TUF is added, that events related to supply chain security may be sent to the Teleport cluster via the Teleport Agent.

 ## Execution Plan

 1. Implement new auto-updater in Go.